 Some question classes require access to lexical semantic knowledge.
 For instance, to determine that In which American state is Iron Mountain? asks for a location, the systeem needs to know that state refers to a location, and to determine that Who is the advisor of Yasser Arafat? should be classifed as function(advisor,Yasser Arafat), it needs to know that advisor is a function.
-We obtained such knowledge mainly from Dutch EuroWordNet (Vossen, 1998).
-The list of function words (indicating function roles such as president, queen, captain, secretary-general, etc.) was expanded semi-automatically with words from the corpus that were distributionally similar to those extracted from EWN (see van der Plas and Bouma (2005) for details).
+We obtained such knowledge mainly from Dutch EuroWordNet [12].
+The list of function words (indicating function roles such as president, queen, captain, secretary-general, etc.) was expanded semi-automatically with words from the corpus that were distributionally similar to those extracted from EWN (see [11] for details).